-Earth is about to be the closest it ever gets to the sun
+Perihelion, the day Earth is closest to the sun: What to know - amNewYork

-In early January, the Earth will be the closest it gets to the sun, but don’t expect to be warmer because of it.
+On Jan.
+4, 2017, the Earth will be the closest it gets to the sun, but don’t expect to be warmer because of it.

-The perihelion, or the day of the year when the Earth is the closest to the sun, will fall on Jan.
-4, 2017.
+The day marks the perihelion, or the day of the year when the Earth is the closest to the sun.

 Jackie Faherty, staff astronomer at the American Museum of Natural History, said the perihelion could be considered a “supersun,” comparing it to the supermoon, when a full moon coincides with the moon’s closest distance to Earth.